Ybor City cigar makers' strike of 1931: Background

 By 1910, the cigar industry's labor force was 41 percent Cuban, 23 percent Spanish and 19 percent Italian.
 These workers were radical and would form clubs and discussion groups devoted to a wide range of socialist and anarchist causes.
 Additionally, they supported numerous radical newspapers such as El Internacional and La Voce Dello Shiavo ("The Voice of the Slave") – an evocation of workers' feelings during those times.
 The Tampa Citizen was a newspaper published by local unions during and after WW II with the central ideology that it is "Published In The Interest Of The Working Class Of Tampa."
 As such, workers were deeply entrenched in the radical labor movement taking place in the United States.

+Historian Susan Greenbaum notes that Afro-Cubans played a significant role in Tampa's labor and political life during the early twentieth century.
+They formed their own mutual-aid societies and political clubs, which helped support broader organizing efforts in Ybor City.
+Although Afro-Cubans were active participants, Greenbaum explains that racial divisions in Tampa meant that their contributions were often overlooked, and solidarity across racial groups was limited.
+This helps explain why many of the protest actions leading up to the 1931 strike were centered within the Spanish-speaking communities but did not fully involve Anglo-American or African American workers.

+Historian Gary Mormino writes that Italian immigrants formed an important part of Ybor City's multiethnic workforce during the early twentieth century.
+Although many Italians arrived later than Cuban and Spanish cigar makers, they gradually integrated into the cigar industry through family networks and on-the-job apprenticeship.
+Italians also participated actively in the city's radical political culture, joining socialist and anarchist clubs and relying on mutual-aid societies that offered social support to immigrant workers.
+Mormino notes that despite occasional cultural tensions among the city's ethnic groups, Italian workers frequently aligned themselves with Cuban and Spanish cigar makers during labor disputes, strengthening interethnic solidarity in Ybor City's labor movement.

 After 1900, large American corporations such as the American Cigar Company and the Duke Tobacco Trust bought many Tampa cigar factories bringing a corporate attitude that would not be able to peacefully co-exist with worker radicalism and militancy.
 Corporate culture introduced a drive for greater efficiency via production quotas.
 New rules, such as requiring a certain number of cigars to be rolled from an exact weight of tobacco distributed to rollers, prompted greater worker resistance and more strikes.
 Consequently, labor-management relations were characterized by frequent strikes, walkouts, lockouts and incidents of mob violence and vigilantism.
 In their struggles with manufacturers, cigar workers had more leverage than the average factory worker because they were highly skilled and had an enormous sense of solidarity.
 For this reason, they were hard to replace and were able to survive strikes by sticking together in the larger Cuban/Spanish communities across Key West and Havana.